Skip to main content

 SCOPE AND CONTENT NOTE

-The types of materials in this collection include photographs, a plaque, and a desk calendar, as well as printed materials such as books, a certificate, magazine covers, pamphlets, and programs.
-The awards Bryan received serve as reminders of the philanthropic contributions he made on a local and national level (1:1).
-Photographs document some of Bryan’s acquaintances, from former Greensboro Mayor Jim Melvin (1:1) to his uncle Dr. William Bryan (1:3).
-A number of pamphlets include a packet of information on SALT II, a State of the Union address made by Lyndon B. Johnson in 1964, and a brochure on the Jefferson Standard Building (4:3).
+The types of materials in this collection include photographs, a plaque, and a desk calendar, as well as printed materials such as books, a certificate, a magazine, magazine covers, pamphlets, and programs.
+The awards Bryan received serve as reminders of his philanthropic contributions on the local and national level (1:1).
+Photographs document some of his acquaintances, from former Greensboro Mayor Jim Melvin (1:1) to his uncle Dr. William Bryan (1:3).
+A number of pamphlets include a packet of information on SALT II, a State of the Union address made by Lyndon B. Johnson in 1964, and a brochure on the Jefferson Standard Building (4:4).
 Bryan’s book collection contains volumes signed by presidential authors John F. Kennedy, Lyndon B. Johnson, and Jimmy Carter (4:1).
-Also included are framed magazine covers displayed in Bryan’s office (4:2).
+Also included are framed magazine covers displayed in Bryan’s office (4:3) and an issue of Sports Illustrated featuring an image of his green jacket (4:2).

 SERIES DESCRIPTIONS